Fox Spirit Matchmaker: TV series

 In 2020 June, Tencent Pictures, IQIYI and Stellar Media(恒星引力) announced that Fox Spirit Matchmaker would be turned into a TV series called Tushan Matchmaker(涂山小红娘, Tushan Xiao Hongniang).
 The TV series will be presented by Wangquan chapter and Yuehong chapter.
-However, some animation fans thought this would change their inherent awareness and attitude about animation characteristics.
+However, some animation fans thought this would change their inherent awareness and attitude about animation characteristics..
+Season 13 has been announced.

 Mobile game

 At UP2018 Tencent New Creative Ecology Conference on April 23, 2018, Tencent announced that they would develop a game of the same name.
 The game was operated by Tencent Game Aurora Studios and tested publicly in November 2019.
 It uses Unity3D as its engine and game type is MMORPG with traditional Chinese style.
 Players will play through the God's-eye view and help Tushan Susu complete the missions.
 It allows players to truly get involved in the game and feel the charm of gaming without abruptness.

 Currently available for PC, iOS, and Android.